Costa Favolosa Cruise Review

 C Club party

-Our Gold status meant we had a free entry to the spa while in port and a free pizza.
-Lastly, we had a gift at the end of the cruise: a ship model, some Moroccan mint tea, and some Sicilian olive oil.
-That was a lovely touch.
-There was also the Magic Bag: a free bag of laundry for 25 times that was delivered to our cabin towards the end of the cruise.
+There was also the Magic Bag: a free laundry bag for 25 times that was delivered to our cabin towards the end of the cruise.
 Unlike on the Toscana last year, when asking for a Magic Bag was pulling teeth, we were given the bag during the middle of the cruise, and getting another Magic Bag wasn’t a problem.
 It cost about €19.

 But losing points AFTER spending tens of thousands of dollars yearly just doesn’t sit well with us.